President Jokowi observes site preparation for 2023 ASEAN summit - ExBulletin

 In a separate statement, Foreign Minister (Menlu) Retno Marsudi said the president’s presence at the JCC today was to see the preparation of one of the venues for the 2023 ASEAN summit.

-The President today reviewed the readiness of the CCM as one of the venues for the 2023 ASEAN Summit, the Foreign Minister told the Office of Press, Media and information.
+The president today reviewed the CCM’s readiness as one of the venues for the 2023 ASEAN summit, the foreign minister said.

-Also present at the review were Minister of State Secretary Pratikno, Minister of PUPR Basuki Hadimuljono, Minister of BUMN Erick Thohir, Minister of Youth and Sports Zainudin Amali, Chief of State Protocol Andy Rachmianto and acting Governor of DKI Jakarta Heru Budi Hartono.
+Also present at the review were Minister of State Secretary (Mensesneg) Pratikno, Minister of Public Works and Public Housing (PUPR) Basuki Hadimuljono, Minister of Public Enterprises (BUMN) Erick Thohir, Minister of Youth and of Sports (Menpora) Zainudin Amali, Chief of State Protocol Andy Rachmianto, and Acting.
+Governor of DKI Jakarta Heru Budi Hartono.**

 |